NFL Week 5: Gano’s Kick, McVay’s Guts, More

 And, of course, especially the 63-yarder, which was a career long for Gano, and tied for the longest game-winning field goal in NFL history.
 In the aftermath, Gano thought about a much shorter field goal he hit in overtime in 2014 against the Bengals.
 That one forced a tie.
 The Panthers wouldn’t have made the playoffs that year without it.

 Maybe this one ends up having that kind of impact.
 Maybe it doesn’t.
-But for Gano, it sure did feel good to knock this one through.
+But for Gano, it sure did feel good to knock it through.

 “When we tied the Bengals up in Cincinnati, that was the difference between us going to the playoffs or not,” he said.
 “Early on in the season, these games are big, these moments are exciting, and every game matters.
 And I’m glad we got the victory today.”